darktable-org/dtdocs/content/lighttable/lighttable-modes/culling.md

 ---

-**Hint:** To enhance performance when loading zoomed images, you can enable ([preferences > processing > cpu/gpu/memory > enable disk backend for full preview cache](../../preferences-settings/processing.md#cpu--gpu--memory)).
+**Hint:** To enhance performance when loading zoomed images, you can enable ([Preferences > Processing > CPU, GPU, Memory > enable disk backend for full preview cache](../../preferences-settings/processing.md#cpu--gpu--memory)).
 Bear in mind that this can occupy a lot of disk space.

 ---